odys-z/x-visual/README.md

 # About

-X-visual is a lib for data visiualization, include:
+X-visual is a lib for data visiualization, includes:

 - OSM3